 - Self-Surrender (Ishvara Pranidhana)

-Purification means doing the things to optimize health and durability.
+To purify means to do those things which optimize health and durability.
 It deals with eating, exercising, and taking care of your mental wellbeing.
+Someone with a healthy mindset reflects the virtues of the spirit in their lives.
+Self-discipline is living with positive intent and to being fully present.

 Self-study is involves exploring your one divinity, and here, one must be careful not to get bogged down in religious mythology and superstition.
 It’s prudent to use the popular stories of enlightened beings as metaphors and analogies.
 Create a path of your own.
 Read the stories of all the great sages, from Buddha to Jesus; they did it by walking alone, walking their own paths in the wilderness.

-Self-Surrender is the process of de-cluttering.
-It and minimizing our attachments in order to find the value in the simple things in life.
+Self-Surrender is the process of de-cluttering the mind.
+It means minimizing our attachments in order to find the value in the simple things in life.

-Yama and Niyama are the components of the Yoga Sutras which provides preparatory steps that enable you to apply the Sutras.
+Yama and Niyama are the components of the Yoga Sutras which provide preparatory steps that enable you to apply the Sutras.

 It is the term most people associate with physical yoga postures.
 Today, many mistranslate two key terms used by Patanjali, one of these is the word Asana.
 Patanjali uses Asana to describe “presence.”
 The second term often mistranslated is the word “seat.”
 Here, the word seat refers not to physically sitting but to “being established.”
 So, a seated asana means to be established in presence, or to be present and grounded.